AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configuration-manager.md

    * Fixed with application deployment
    * Read-only at runtime
 1. `/libs`
-   * Granite/AEM product defaults
+   * AEM product defaults
-   * Not to be changed by customer
+   * Only changeable by Adobe, project access not allowed
    * Fixed with application deployment
    * Read-only at runtime

 ### Using Configurations {#using-configurations}

 Configurations in AEM are based on Sling Context-Aware Configurations.
 The Sling bundles provide a service API that can be used to get context-aware configurations.
-Context-aware configurations are configurations that are related to a content resource or a resource tree as was [described in the example.](#example)
+Context-aware configurations are configurations that are related to a content resource or a resource tree as was [described in the previous example.](#example)

 For further details about Context-Aware Configurations, examples, and how to use them, [see the Sling documentation.](https://sling.apache.org/documentation/bundles/context-aware-configuration/context-aware-configuration.html)